frankheat/offsecnotes/content/web/vulnerabilities/sqli-injection.md

 * Remember that **SQLi can occur at any location** (UPDATE, INSERT, SELECT \[column, table], ORDER BY)
 * **SQLi can be even in XML/JSON**...
   * If there are some protection, try **XML encode**.
-* Use `— -`  insead of `--` .
+* Use `— -`  instead of `--` .
 In many SQL systems, there must be at least one space after `--` for the comment to be recognised.

 ## Automatic exploitation